uber-go/guide/style.md

 ### Defer to Clean Up

-Use defer to clean up resources files and locks.
+Use defer to clean up resources such as files and locks.

 <table>
 <thead><tr><th>Bad</th><th>Good</th></tr></thead>